Nelly Omar: Biography

 In 1946, Omar recorded her first album, accompanied by Francisco Canaro’s orchestra, on the Odeón label.
 In 1951 she was signed by RCA Victor, and recorded a 78 rpm album with Domingo Farafiotti’s orchestra.
 In 1955, she traveled to Montevideo, Uruguay and appeared in a stage production and then moved to Venezuela for a year, before returning to Argentina.
 She retired from singing upon her return until her comeback in 1972.

 In 1945, Omar sang an anthem, a milonga, Soy La Descamisada, which was created for the political campaign of Juan Perón.
 She wholeheartedly supported Perón and when he was ousted in 1955, she was blacklisted from the entertainment industry for 17 years.
 She made only three films prior to 1955, including Canto de amor (1940), directed by Julio Irigoyen, which also starred the singer Carlos Viván.
 It is believed that all copies of the film were destroyed; however, the Argentine film archives has photographs taken during filming.

 In 1942, she filmed Melodías de América with Eduardo Morera.
 Though she is not listed in the cast roster, she is documented in a cast photo of the film.
 In 1951, she dubbed the singing voice of Mecha Ortiz in the film Mi vida por la tuya.
 She would not make another film for 57 years, but in 2008, she worked on a documentary about tango entitled Café de los maestros under the direction of Miguel Kohan.

 In 1972, she staged a singing comeback accompanied by guitarist José Canet, who convinced her to come out of retirement.
 They did a series of concerts and she began releasing records, appearing regularly on stage, and she also wrote two books.

 She died of cardiac arrest on 20 December 2013, aged 102, at the Hospital Universitario CEMIC in her native Buenos Aires.

-Honors
+Honours

 In 1986, she was declared Honorary Citizen of the City of Buenos Aires and received the award for Great Performer from the Society of Authors and Composers (SADAIC).